brickadia-community/omegga/README.md

 You can install plugins with the `omegga install https://github.com/user/repo` command.

-You can install plugins using a shortand `omegga install gh:user/repo` which will install the plugin located at `https://github.com/user/omegga-repo`
+You can install plugins using a shorthand `omegga install gh:user/repo` which will install the plugin located at `https://github.com/user/omegga-repo`

 ### Manual Installation